In Marriage, Different Isn’t Wrong, It’s Just Different: 5 Transformational Lessons From a Half Century of Marriage

 This type of understanding has been key for Barbara and me.
 We are so different in so many ways, yet these differences complement each other and make us stronger as a team.
 We have come to a mutual agreement: WE REALLY DO NEED ONE ANOTHER!

-Understanding builds oneness by establishing your relationship on a foundation of common insight.
+Understanding builds oneness by establishing your relationship on a foundation of common insight and a mutual love for the One who brought you together—Jesus Christ.

-Nearly five decades into our relationship we’re still learning how different we are and the positive impact those differences can make in our marriage.
+Over five decades into our relationship we’re still learning how different we are and the positive impact those differences can make in one another’s lives and our marriage.

 We are continuing to learn that the key is our trust in God.
 He is using the spouse He has chosen —differences and all—as one of His key tools for making you complete.
 Remember …

-• Perhaps it’s time to give one another grace for their differences and stop trying to change him/her.
+· Perhaps it’s time to give one another grace for your differences and stop trying to change each other.

 In closing, it might also be good to remember Robert Lewis Stephenson’s quote, which would make a great mandate for every marriage: “Make the most of the best and the least of the worst.”